Maritime Militia: Grey-zone warfare

-Various academic journals and media articles claim that the maritime militia increasingly takes part in anti-access and area denial missions in a continuously growing area of the western Pacific in what has been described as Grey-zone warfare.
-By using law enforcement and fishing vessels, instead of traditional naval assets, the PRC is able to stay with its actions in a greyzone area, avoiding a military conflict while still being able to successfully pursue its maritime claims.
+Various academic journals and media articles claim that the maritime militia increasingly takes part in anti-access and area denial missions in a continuously growing area of the western Pacific in what has been described as grey-zone warfare.
+By using law enforcement and fishing vessels, instead of traditional naval assets, the PRC is able to stay with its actions in a grey zone, avoiding a military conflict while still being able to successfully pursue its maritime claims.
 The use of the maritime militia, which consists of civilians, allows the PRC to benefit from the legal ambiguity and the diplomatic arbitrariness coming from the involvement of civilians in such maritime operations.

 According to research from the Taiwanese Institute for National Defense and Security Research, China's maritime militia is part of their "grey zone" tactics, which are used to wage conflict against China's neighbors without crossing the threshold into conventional war.
 The maritime militia is a particularly useful gray zone force because Chinese authorities can deny or claim affiliation with its members depending on context.
 China can send its militia to harass foreign vessels in contested areas, but publicly assert that the vessels are independent from government control, thus avoiding escalation with other states.
 At the same time, if militia members are hurt during confrontations with foreign vessels, the Chinese government can claim the need to "defend" its own fishermen, mobilizing domestic nationalism to improve its bargaining position in a crisis.